bitwizeshift/bit-math/README.md

 <img align="right" src="http://opensource.org/trademarks/opensource/OSI-Approved-License-100x137.png">

-The class is licensed under the [MIT License](http://opensource.org/licenses/MIT):
+This library is licensed under the [MIT License](http://opensource.org/licenses/MIT):

-Copyright &copy; 2017 Matthew Rodusek
+Copyright &copy; 2018 Matthew Rodusek

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal